Serhiy75/goit-react-rent-cars/README.md

 ## Description application "Rent-Cars"

-1. The application is designed to search for cars for rent.
+1. The application is designed to search cars for rent.
 2. For detailed search, a filter has been implemented that allows you to search for a car by brand, model, mileage or price per hour of rental.
 3. It is also possible to save the selected cars, and then view the result on